xpqz/dyalog-docs/object-reference/docs/methods/greetbitmap.md

 removed.

-The image may also be displayed initially by setting parameter: **greet_bitmap** on the command line, e.g.:
+The image can also be displayed initially by setting parameter: **greet_bitmap** on the command line.
+For example:
 ```apl
 c:\myapp\dyalogrt greet_bitmap=mylogo myws
 ```